The Human Truth Foundation

 For more, see:

-Ethiopia is a pretty unhealthy country.
-Ethiopia comes in the best 20 in terms of its smoking rate31.
-It does better than average when it comes to its alcohol consumption rate32.
-But unfortunately Ethiopia gets most other things wrong.
-It does worse than average in its average life expectancy11 (still high for Africa), its adolescent birth rate33 (still low for Africa), its immunizations take-up34 and in its fertility rate14.
-The number of overweight adults has increased by 14% between 1976 and 2016.
+Ethiopia has some poor policies and cultural issues which cause some public health problems.
+Ethiopia comes in the best 20 for its smoking rate31 and in the prevalence of overweight adults32 (amongst the best in Africa).
+It does better than average for its alcohol consumption rate33.
+Ethiopia still has work to do.
+Ethiopia does worse than average when it comes to its average life expectancy11 (still high for Africa), its adolescent birth rate34 (still good for Africa), childhood mortality in the 2020s (so far)35, its immunizations take-up36 and in its fertility rate14.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Ethiopia in 1990 was the eight lowest in the world, at 44.6yrs.
 But it improved greatly, by +21.3yrs, in the 30 years from then, well over double the global average improvement of +7.9yrs.
 Ethiopia's peak fertility rate was 7.4 in 1984.

 Life Expectancy